 Wipe the unit’s electrical base thoroughly with a moist cloth and then dry.
 To minimize space, reassemble all components and store them as a single unit.
 When using a food processor, avoid attempting to grind tough foods.

-A food processor can chop and ground almost anything, although nuts, seeds, and tough vegetables like turnips, beets, and jicama should be avoided.
+A food processor can chop and grind almost anything, although nuts, seeds, and tough vegetables like turnips, beets, and jicama should be avoided.
 These foods will wear down the motor and perhaps cause it to break.
 It will also dull or destroy the blade, possibly preventing it from functioning again.

 Is storage necessary?